sajiasidz/sajia-template/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
+In order to assess the quality of a school we can take a look at three spreadsheets.
+One describes, 2011-2012 overall school progress report, another describes the 2019-2020 high school quality report, and the final one describes 2019-2020 early childhood school.
+All of the reports are of the schools based in New York City, USA.
+To make all this data into a usable format for the data pipeline, we need to study the overall grades for every year as well as the other metrics.
+After doing that we will be able to determine if the quality of a school truly affects their yearly progress or not.

 ## Datasources